Solar-network/docs/docs/tutorials/core/how-to-write-custom-transactions.md

 You can see we defined the asset property to have our *businessRegistration* object with *name* and *website* properties.
 Also we forced the amount to be zero, and the type to be our custom type 100.

-Notice we didn't set up any validation rule for the fee (that we decided to be 5 Swipechain).
+Notice we didn't set up any validation rule for the fee (that we decided to be 5 Solar).
 This will be done in another file, we will see it in the next sections.

 To understand how the validation engine works, I recommend you to check out the [AJV website](https://ajv.js.org/).
 We have set up some custom keywords that can be useful, like *address*, *publicKey*, *bignumber*, *base58*: you can check them all in `packages/crypto/src/validation/schemas.ts`.